Robo-91/library_management_system/README.md

 * Wrote Dax Expressions to created calculated columns and measures.

 To-do list:
-* Learn and implement more queries that provide insight for data analysis
+* Learn and implement more queries that provide insight for data analysis.
-* Perform further data cleaning
+* Perform further data cleaning.
-* Implement the tuning advisor further
+* Implement the tuning advisor further.
 * Possibly implement indexes.
+* Omit the member id column from overdue table.

 ## Getting Started